LLM2Vec-Gen: Generative Embeddings from Large Language Models: Ablations on components

 Additionally, \Cref{fig:teacher_llm2vec_vs_bge} presents the MTEB performance of \ours{} when trained with two unsupervised teachers, LLM2Vec and BGE.
 In the LLM2Vec setting (left), the student distills from an unsupervised LLM2Vec teacher with the same backbone (as discussed in \Cref{sec:method}).
 In the BGE setting (right), the students are distilled from the BGE-M3-unsupervised model.
 We find that \ours{} consistently surpasses the BGE and LLM2Vec teachers across all model sizes, suggesting that the output-centric paradigm generalizes robustly across different unsupervised embedding teachers.

-Moreover, in \Cref{tab:no-ntp-analysis}, we compare the decoded outputs of the \ours{}-Qwen-3-4B model against a variant trained solely with the alignment objective ($\mathcal{L}_\text{align}$) to demonstrate the necessity of the Reconstruction objective for the interpretability of the \ours{}'s generations.
+Moreover, in \Cref{tab:no-ntp-analysis}, we compare the decoded outputs of the \ours{}-Qwen-3-4B model against a variant trained solely with the alignment objective ($\mathcal{L}_\text{align}$).
+The qualitative samples demonstrate the necessity of the reconstruction objective for interpretability of the \ours{}'s generations.

+Moreover, To quantify this, we decode the compression token representations of \ours{}-Qwen-3-4B back into text and evaluate, using \texttt{gpt-4.1-mini} as a judge, whether the decoded output is a valid continuation of the input query, over 100 queries sampled from three datasets. \Cref{tab:decoding_validity} reports the resulting validity rates for \ours{} (trained with $\mathcal{L}_\text{recon} + \mathcal{L}_\text{align}$) against the $\mathcal{L}_\text{align}$-only variant.
+Removing $\mathcal{L}_\text{recon}$ collapses validity to near zero across all datasets (e.g., producing math derivations as a response to ``What is AI?''), confirming that the reconstruction objective is necessary for coherent, interpretable decoded output; with both objectives, \ours{} decodes into a valid continuation of the query in over 81\% of cases.